Breast Imaging Preparation and Exams

 - Your most recent mammogram must be provided to us at least 24 hours in advance.

-- A biopsy is considered to be minor surgical procedure.
+- A biopsy is considered to be a minor surgical procedure.
 Please make arrangements for someone to drive you home after the procedure.

 Other Breast Scans